An ode to Juninho Pernambucano, free-kick king & god of chaos

 For Juninho, that was a free-kick style which, while not unique, was granted a mystique by its combination of rarity and lack of fear.

 When fans the world over watched Roberto Carlos’ ‘banana-kick’, they had four years of botched attempts to sit through in order to get a feel for how difficult such a thing was to execute.
 Those four years were up when Juninho arrived in Lyon, the rulebook reinforced after that blip with new, banana-proof pages and a solid spine.

 And yet, before you could say “what’s he doing shooting from there”, those pages lay strewn on the floor with the spine contorted from trying to drag its defeated frame back up to the top shelf.

-Juninho’s delivery ignored what a football is supposed to do, but to claim it inflicted chaos would be inaccurate: it was the embodiment of chaos.
+Juninho’s delivery ignored what a football is supposed to do, but to claim it affected chaos would be inaccurate: it was the embodiment of chaos.

 His Champions League free-kick against Barcelona may not be the first example, but it’s both the funniest and the moment at which this all stopped being funny.
-It’s the sort of joke you acknowledge to contain humour but you can’t laugh at, because doing so would put it on a level footing to more basic material.
+It’s the sort of joke you acknowledge to contain humor but you can’t laugh at, because doing so would put it on a level jogging to more basic material.

 Still, the fact that it was this Barcelona side says a lot.
 Pep Guardiola’s squad were kings of control, both in possession and wider game management.
 This is the team that brushed aside Bayern Munich at Camp Nou and Manchester United in the final without conceding a goal.

-They were prepared for near enough anything, but not this.
+They were prepared for nearly enough anything, but not this.